Categories

 Caledon OPP Police Press Releases

-(CALEDON, ON) – Officers from the Caledon Detachment of the Ontario Provincial Police (OPP) have charged a driver with Impaired Operation following a call from a concerned citizen.
+(CALEDON, ON) – Officers from the Caledon Detachment of the Ontario Provincial Police (OPP) have charged two drivers with impaired operation within an hour.

-The accused is scheduled to appear at the Ontario Court of Justice in Orangeville on October 7, 2024, to answer to the charges.
-Their driver’s license was also suspended for a period of 90 days and the vehicle was impounded for seven.
+Both accused are scheduled to appear at the Ontario Court of Justice in Orangeville at a later date to answer to their charges.
+The driver’s licences were also suspended for 90 days, and the vehicles were impounded for seven.

 For more information about the penalties of driving impaired, visit: https://www.ontario.ca/page/impaired-driving